-Technical Committee (TC) Access, Terminals, Transmission and Multiplexing (ATTM)
+Technical Committee (TC) Access, Terminals, Transmission and Multiplexing (ATTM) Activity Report 2022

-Chairman: Dominique Roche, Association eG4U
+Chair: Dominique Roche, Association eG4U

-Responsible for the standardisation of:
+Responsible for the standardization of:

 - Operational KPIs to monitor global sustainability of ICT deployed services & networks in the field (e.g. Global KPIs, Smart Cities KPIs).